techfolios/techfolios.github.io/docs/overview.md

 Some folks will want to make more extensive changes to the layout and content of their portfolio.
 The [Developer Guide](developer-guide/overview) provides details on these and other matters regarding TechFolios.

 Interested in seeing a few examples of professional portfolios built using TechFolios?
-Check out the [Gallery](gallery).
+Check out our [Gallery](gallery).